celestiaorg/docs/docs/community/modular-fellows.md

 # Modular Fellows

-Modular Fellows aims to empower builders leveraging modularity to build the future of scalable and sovereign blockchain networks.
+Modular Fellows aims to empower a community of builders embracingmodularity to build the future of scalable and sovereign blockchain networks

 During the 3 month program, participants will be provided with support, resources, and mentorship to build out ideas and found projects.
 They